annadevelops/annadevelops/README.md

 ![nna (2)](https://user-images.githubusercontent.com/97704332/161563253-670d1378-bb7b-4de0-b84e-37de74381d68.png)

 ### About Me 👋

-I am a self-taught developer and recent law graduate.
-I discovered my passion for programming while I took a break from law and studied Computer Science for a year.
-Since then, I have been honing my skills as a web developer and started my own company specialising in delivering solutions to [Shopify](https://www.shopify.co.uk/) business owners' problems.
-The solutions often entail working with the Shopify API to develop custom applications or editting the front-end source code that match each client's needs.
-I am energised by solving complex problems and learning new techonologies and thus, I am currently working towards becoming a full-stack developer.
+I'm a dynamic full-stack developer with a unique blend of legal and technical background.
+My journey in tech began during a hiatus from law, where I delved into Computer Science for a year.
+This exploration turned into a deep-rooted passion, propelling me into the world of web development.
+My specialty lies in crafting tailored solutions for eCommerces on Shopify and Shopify Plus, often diving deep into the Shopify API to create custom applications or refining the front-end to align perfectly with each client's vision.
+There's nothing more exhilarating for me than unraveling complex challenges and immersing myself in the latest technologies.
+With a balance of analytical legal thinking and innovative tech solutions, I bring a unique perspective to the table that can be an asset to any team!

 ![](https://img.shields.io/static/v1?message=mongodb&logo=mongodb&labelColor=D0684F&color=47A24B&logoColor=white&label=%20&style=for-the-badge)
 ![](https://img.shields.io/static/v1?message=express&logo=express&labelColor=D0684F&color=000000&logoColor=white&label=%20&style=for-the-badge)